sophiapeach7/FBCE-Image-Processing/README.md

 This project contains all the tools necessary to process images for NASA FBCE project.
 Images are processed using ImageJ software along with Matlab, if necessary.
 Data is then analyzed using Matlab code.

-To execute: MainMacro is located under Plugins > Macros in the program tab.
+To execute: FBCE_Batch_Image_Processor_v3.0.1_.ijm is located under Plugins > Macros in the program tab.